 In a hit parade of the best all-time classic motorcycles, the BSA DBD34 Gold Star would be in with a bullet.
-And of the plethora of bikes produced by the \’Birmingham Small Arms’ company, the Gold Star went straight to \’number 1\’.
-The \’Goldie\’ wrote the book on classic bike charisma.
+And of the plethora of bikes produced by the ‘Birmingham Small Arms’ company, the Gold Star went straight to number 1!
+Indeed, the ‘Goldie’ wrote the book on classic bike charisma.
 Its name was a tribute to Walter Handley’s 100mph lap of the UK’s most famous banked oval racetrack.
-Handley was awarded a Brooklands Gold Star, for his high-speed trouble.
+Handley was awarded a Brooklands Gold Star, for his high-speed pains.

 The Goldie was a great-looking machine.
 Race-style, clip-on ‘bars crouched over a chrome tank – emblazoned with the Gold Star badge.
 Below, focus flowed from a gaping Amal carburettor – through the finned cylinder-block – to a stylish swept-back pipe.
 Such visual extravagance was matched technically.
 The Gold Star roadster had a straight-line speed of 110mph.

 In sporting terms, the Gold Star was a versatile competitor.
 It shone not only in road racing – but in motocross and trials, too. ’56 saw the bike’s stellar début – at the Isle of Man Clubmans TT.
 The BSA DBD34 Gold Star was a café racer dream come true.
 Fast-forward a few decades … and there is many a classic motorbike fan still dreaming!

 Thanks for post:ship cấp tốc đi Zambiaship chứng từ tới Ghanaship hàng hóa sang Uganda